Help Center> IoT Device Access> Best Practices> Device Access> Developing a Smart Smoke Detector Using NB-IoT BearPi

 3. Click Download on the toolbar at the bottom of Visual Studio Code and wait until the burning is complete.
 A message is then displayed, indicating that the burning is successful.

 If the burning fails, the possible cause is that the development board does not have a driver and cannot communicate with the computer through the serial port.
 In this case, perform 2 to check whether the ST-Link driver is installed.
-If the driver is not installed, download and install the ST-Link driver by following 4.
+If the driver is not installed, download and install the ST-Link driver by following Step 4.

 4. (Optional) Install the ST-Link driver.